-Paper Waste is a serious problem in many industries and offices.
-Because of printing mistakes, junk mails, billings, and packaging, paper may comprise up to 70% of a company’s total waste.
+Paper Waste is a severe problem in many industries and offices.
+Because of printing mistakes, junk mails, billings, and packaging, the paper may comprise up to 70% of a company’s total waste.
 An average office employee would be using about 10,000 sheets of paper in a year.
 In addition to paper used for printing, companies also consume other paper products, such as cardboard, envelopes, and wrappers, to name a few.

 Impact of Paper Waste

-According to research by Gartner, this paper wastage can take up between 1% and 3% of the company’s revenue.
+According to research by Gartner, this paper waste can take up between 1% and 3% of the company’s revenue.
 Furthermore, in a separate report, 17% of all things printed amount to nothing but waste.

 Deforestation is detrimental to the ecosystem as loss of habitat can lead to flora and fauna extinction.
 While many industries have committed to reforestation projects, these artificial forests are often unsustainable and unable to support biodiversity.

 Of the 85 million tonnes of paper dumped each year, they fill about 40% of landfills.
 Transporting waste costs money, so does managing waste facilities.
 Likewise, as the volume of waste increases, the land needed to contain them also needs to expand.
 In addition, paper wastes are often burned, causing air pollution, and some of the chemicals contained in these products may damage the environment.